-- It offers better protection because of it is relatively impermeable to air and moisture
+- It offers better protection because it is relatively impermeable to air and moisture.

-- Colored glass (amber glass and red coloured glass) can protect its content from ultraviolet rays and certain wavelengths
+- Coloured glass (amber glass and red coloured glass) can protect its content from ultraviolet rays and certain wavelengths.

 - Glass containers can be easily sterilized using heat.